 Clinical nurse specialists are registered nurses with advanced education in different medical specialties that range from pediatrics to psychiatric.
 They provide direct care assisting patients, as well as provide consultation services on health care delivery improvements.
 Clinical nurse specialists may also provide consultation to patients in how to improve health and prevent disease.

-The BLS reported in 2014 that employment growth for registered nurses was expected to be 16% between 2014 and 2024.
-The median annual salary for a registered nurse in May 2015 was $67,490, with those in California, Hawaii and Massachusetts earning more than $88,000 per year.
+The BLS reported in 2018 that employment growth for registered nurses was expected to be 12% between 2018 and 2028.
+The median annual salary for a registered nurse in May 2018 was $71,730, with those in California, Hawaii and District of Columbia earning more than $92,000 per year.

 Clinical nurse specialists typically hold a master's or doctorate degree in clinical nurse specialist with specialties such as adult care or women's health nursing.
 They must also secure state licensure for fields such as adult health, diabetes management or home health.
 The American Nurses Credentialing Center (ANCC) also offers certification for clinical nurse specialists.